Leaping Well Nature Trail Recommendations

 The South Hadley Bike/Walk Committee was first formed as a working group of the Sustainability and Energy Commission.
 In September 2015, the Committee was formally appointed as an advisory group to the Selectboard.
 Our goals include the development of bike/walk routes throughout our community and a safe connection between the Center and the Falls.
 We work with the Selectboard, Conservation Commission and other local groups, and connect with similar groups in our area and across the state.
-The Committee is currently helping to support the Pioneer Valley Planning Commission's effort to develop a bike/walk master plan for South Hadley.
+The Committee is working to support implementation of the Pioneer Valley Planning Commission's bike/walk master plan for South Hadley.

 The Bike/Walk Committee normally meets at 7:00pm on the third Wednesday of the month at the South Hadley Public Library.
 The public is invited to attend these meetings.

 To reach the Bike/Walk Committee or to be added to our email distribution list to stay updated on Bike/Walk events, Treks, and news, please email us at: email@example.com.
 For more on biking in Massachusetts, visit: MassBike Pioneer Valley and www.massbike.org.

 The Bike/Walk Committee (BWC) offers free, guided Treks throughout the year (September-May) and the public is invited to join us to explore local conservation lands and other resources.
 Treks are scheduled on Sundays at 1:00pm and participants gather at 12:45pm.
 No Treks are scheduled in June, July, and August.
 New Trekkers are always welcome!
 Schedule is subject to change and events may be canceled due to weather.

 2017 Trek Schedule(all events begin at 1:00pm)

 Sunday, November 19, 2017Meet at 12:45pm (Trek begins at 1:00pm)